stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-The `derive` method scans the registry for an available transformer with an suitable supertype:
+The `derive` method scans the registry for an available transformer with a suitable supertype:

 ```java
 private Transformer derive(Class<?> type) {